OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/README.md

 ![image](https://github.com/OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/assets/137197657/164735cb-4357-4a09-80fd-edc396581985)

-Here is the real world where we expect our neural network to find and detect the tank from the training image:
+Here is the real world test image where we expect our neural network to find and detect the tank and its exact location from the training image:

 ![image](https://github.com/OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/assets/137197657/59d861e7-414f-4955-a83f-0f24229eb319)